woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/index.rst

      - n/a
      - Transform raster values to color channels for display
    * - Text Symbolizer
-     - label at point location
+     - Label at point location
-     - label at midpoint of lines
+     - Label at midpoint of lines
-     - label at centroid of polygons
+     - Label at centroid of polygons
-     - label at centroid of raster outline
+     - Label at centroid of raster outline

 Syntax
 ------